tlzm/Project-1/README.md

 # Reinforcement learning application

-Double DQN, DDPG for VCE aero-engine self-optimization fuel consumption (based on tensorflow 1)
+Double DQN, DDPG for VCE aero-engine self-optimization fuel consumption (based on TF1)

 This is  a deep learning self-optimization application base on VCE aero-engine model.
 The model is from XXX institude and cannot be published.